mehmetozanguven/mehmetozanguven.github.io/_posts/jpa/2021-08-11-jpa-dundamentals-and-hibernate-one-to-one-relationship-and-cascade-operation.md

         product0_.id=?
 ```

-If we change to the `LAZY` and the run the main method:
+If we change to the `LAZY` and then run the main method:

 ```java
 @Entity